sigsum/sigsum/proposals/2023-09-on-releases.md

 We don't have any documented process.
 We [released once][], sending an email to the sigsum-general mailing list stating the log-go and ansible tags to be used and what to expect.
-The above is a stricter version of our prior commitments, expect that it is not proposing anything about having ansible releases yet.
+The above is a stricter version of our prior commitments, expect that it is not proposing anything about having Ansible releases.

 ## Future ideas